ikt32/scripts-updates/licgen-readme.md

 * **Ownership:**\
   The Software, License Generator, and all related intellectual property rights belong to the Author.
 The User’s subscription gives them a limited, non-exclusive right to use the License Generator and create Licenses, but no ownership is transferred.
+* **Original work:**\
+  The Software is an original work of systems programming.
+It interacts with third-party software solely via volatile memory (RAM) and public API exports.
+It does not contain, reproduce, or distribute any proprietary code, assets, or binaries belonging to the Original Developer.

 ### 7. Termination